bitkidd/adonisjs-credentials/README.md

 The `.credentials` file can be committed and shared as it is impossimple to decrypt it without the password.

-There two files should be always kept in one folder while in development.
+These two files should always be kept in one folder while in development.

 #### Editing credentials